Christopher Geidt, Baron Geidt

-Christopher Edward Wollaston MacKenzie Geidt, Baron Geidt, (born 17 August 1961) is a member of the House of Lords, former Courtier.
-He was Private Secretary to Queen Elizabeth II from 2007 to 2017.
+Christopher Edward Wollaston MacKenzie Geidt, Baron Geidt, (born 17 August 1961) is a member of the House of Lords, former Courtier to the British monarch, former army intelligence officer and diplomat, and former adviser to the prime minister on ministerial ethics.
+As Sir Christopher Geidt, he served as Private Secretary to Queen Elizabeth II from 2007 to 2017 (serving as deputy for two years from 2005).
+He was created Baron Geidt in 2017.

-Between 28 April 2021 and 15 June 2022 he was the Independent Adviser on Ministers' Interests to Prime Minister Boris Johnson.
+Between 28 April 2021 and 15 June 2022 he was the Independent Adviser on Ministers' Interests to Prime Minister Boris Johnson; he resigned in protest following a series of conflagrations over the spending of public and private funds and trade policy.

 Early life and education

-Born in Marylebone, London, son of magistrates' court chief clerk Mervyn Bernard Geidt (1926–1991) and Diana Cecil MacKenzie (1928-2012), Geidt grew up on the Isle of Lewis in the Outer Hebrides.
+Born in Marylebone, London, son of magistrates' court chief clerk Mervyn Bernard Geidt (1926–1991) and Diana Cecil MacKenzie (1928–2012), Geidt grew up on the Isle of Lewis in the Outer Hebrides.
 Geidt attended the Dragon School in Oxford and Glenalmond College in Perth and Kinross.
 He graduated in War Studies from King's College London, and in International Relations from Trinity Hall, Cambridge.
 He is a Fellow of King's College London (FKC), an Honorary Fellow of Magdalen College, Oxford, and an Honorary Bencher of Middle Temple.

 Career

 British Army

 An Army Scholar, Geidt enlisted in the Scots Guards and attended the Royal Military Academy Sandhurst from 1982 to 1983; he did not pass out and receive a commission as he was invalided from the army.
 He was later commissioned in the Intelligence Corps, serving in the British Army from 1987 to 1994.

 In 1987, Geidt joined the staff of the Royal United Services Institute for Defence Studies, becoming an Assistant Director.
 From 1994 he worked for the Foreign and Commonwealth Office in diplomatic posts in Sarajevo, Geneva and Brussels.

 In 1991, Geidt and Anthony de Normann sued the journalist John Pilger and Central Television over the documentary Cambodia: The Betrayal, in which they were accused of being members of the SAS secretly engaged in the training of the Khmer Rouge of Cambodia.
 Geidt and de Normann accepted "very substantial" damages and all costs.
 In a related libel action Ann Clwyd MP, then shadow minister for overseas development, issued a public apology to Geidt and de Normann and agreed to meet all legal costs.

 During and after the war in Bosnia (1992–1995), Geidt was deployed to liaise with the Bosnian Serb leadership, including Radovan Karadžić, Momčilo Krajišnik and General Ratko Mladić, all later indicted for war crimes.
 He assisted the High Representative, Carl Bildt, in negotiating with Serbian President Slobodan Milošević for the removal of Karadžić from the presidency of Republika Srpska in 1996.

 Geidt is the Honorary Regimental Colonel of the London Scottish Regiment, having succeeded George, Lord Robertson of Port Ellen in 2016.
 He was appointed Honorary Colonel 1st Battalion The Highlanders Army Cadet Force on 1 December 2024.